KEEN Rising Stars

 Fortunately, the pedagogical mindset of “only the strong survive” is long gone from most campuses.
 Today, engineering classrooms are more nurturing, experiential, and team-oriented.
 These techniques encourage students to better understand engineering technology and its practical uses in society.

-The Rising Stars are three junior faculty who “have gone above and beyond to equip undergraduate engineers to create personal, economic, and societal value through the entrepreneurial mindset.”
+Education starts with the educators.
+KEEN focuses its efforts on enhancing the capabilities of engineering faculty.
+As part of its effort to showcase excellence in education, the KEEN awards task force recently announced the 2020 KEEN Rising Stars.
+These are three junior faculty who have gone above and beyond to equip undergraduate engineers to create personal, economic, and societal value through the entrepreneurial mindset.
 They are dedicated to making entrepreneurially minded learning commonplace in engineering education so that one day, entrepreneurial engineering is simply engineering.

 Just like last year, I had the privilege to interview these Rising Stars.
 In addition to seeing their commitment to entrepreneurially minded learning, and KEEN’s 3C’s (Curiosity, Connections, and Creating Value), I was delighted to hear their individual approaches to making the engineering classroom more welcoming, thought-provoking, and relevant - all while ensuring the technical content is more understandable to students.